Liberatys/Sento/README.md

 Will call the functions from the plugin extensions in the plugin vscode, where vscode is managed by the plugger [plug].

-## What can Sento be used for ?
+## What Sento can be used for

-The first thing that comes into mind the setup procedure for a new employee in the company.
+The first thing that comes to mind the setup procedure for a new employee in the company.
 Install Sento on his computer and run a precompiled list of installations on your own plugins.

 In the beginning, the tool was only ment for MacOs.
 But now some hours into the project, I have given up that.